 Pharmacy residency programs will evaluate applications in a number of ways, but the core areas are experiential training, professional organization involvement, leadership activities, community service, academic performance, scholarly activities, professional work experiences, other employment experience, and overall communication skills.
 Ideal candidates will excel in all of these categories.

 “Do all you can during pharmacy school to be the ideal candidate to the residency programs which you are applying.”

 When evaluating a candidate for a residency program, experiential training is a strong area of interest.
 Although many colleges of pharmacy have similar Introductory Pharmacy Practice Experience (IPPE) and Advanced Pharmacy Practice Experience (APPE) rotation requirements, the ideal residency candidate will maximize these experiences.
 Experiences in community, ambulatory care, and acute care pharmacy practices sites are all valuable for pharmacy students to prepare them for the rigors of postgraduate training.

 “Be sure to leave a good impression during your student rotations!
 Many residency sites will reflect back on your performance as a rotation student when considering you for a residency position!”

 Huda-Marie K. – Pharmacy Student, Illinois

 Students who are planning to apply for a residency program need to choose their elective rotations wisely.
 Prior work or volunteer activities can give you a head start by providing exposure to lots of practice areas.
 If you have already been exposed to multiple practice areas, you will be able to choose elective rotations that will match the type of residency program(s) you are considering.
-For example, if you are certain that a Postgraduate Year One (PGY-1) residency in acute care ...
+For example, if you are certain that a Postgraduate Year One (PGY-1) residency in ...